 There is a significant fluctuation in the exact appearance and coat color of the Pitbull because they are often mixed with other dogs while still keeping their “Pitbull” title.
 Dogs who don’t even have a relationship at all to a Pitbull breed are often improperly labeled as Pitbulls as well.
 Pitbulls are extremely common parent breeds of many mixes, mostly because of how many there are and how frequently they pair up with other dogs unintentionally.

 Pitbulls are usually just 17 to 19 inches tall, but they can weigh anywhere from 30 to 85 pounds due to their large amounts of muscle.
 They come in a wide array of colors like red, blue, brown, grey, black, and white.
-Though their colors range of extensive, they require very little grooming.
+Though their colors range extensively, they require very little grooming.
 Their coats are short and low-maintenance.

 The Labrador Retriever is America’s most popular dog breed.
 If you have ever interacted with this happy-faced pup, you can probably understand why.
 Labrador Retrievers are not only super friendly companions, but they are intelligent working dogs, too.
 Labradors are also popular mixes, and they are usually more intentionally paired with other purebred dogs because of their friendliness and even temper.